thedgglmister/ft_fillit/README.md

 ### --Project Description--

-42_fillit is a project allowing you to familiarize yourself with a recurring problem in programming: the search for an optimal solution among a very large number of possibilities, within a reasonable time.
+ft_fillit is a project allowing you to familiarize yourself with a recurring problem in programming: the search for an optimal solution among a very large number of possibilities, within a reasonable time.
 In the case of this project, it will be necessary to arrange Tetris pieces among themselves to determine the smallest possible square that can accommodate them.

 The allowed functions are : ```exit, open, close, write, read, malloc and free```.